Lash Serum Side Effects: A Mistake I Regret

 Here is where things become even more concerning.

-- Rodan + Fields Lash Boost
+• Rodan + Fields Lash Boost

 These are not inert peptides or botanical conditioners.
 They are biologically active prostaglandin analogs.
-Studies have shown that compounds like isopropyl cloprostenate bind to the same receptors as prescription prostaglandins and trigger the same effects on hair follicles, and unfortunately, the same effects on surrounding tissue.
+Studies have shown that compounds like isopropyl cloprostenate bind to the same receptors as prescription products and trigger the same effects on hair follicles, and unfortunately, the same effects on surrounding tissue.

 That means pigmentation changes and fat loss are not just possible, they are expected with enough exposure.